Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   sudo pip3 install robotframework-requests
   ```

-  Also, you migth have to modify your client.py, include more functionalities for robot framework and modify your electric schematic :
+  Also, you might have to modify your client.py, include more functionalities for the robot framework and modify your electric schematic :

  ![](_media/test_config.png)

-We have created a unic test case to control all the IO's using templates
+We have created a unique test case to control all the IOs using templates

   ```python